Withdrawal from Courses

 A student may formally withdraw from a course through the last day to withdraw as published in the academic calendar.
 Students are required to speak to an advisor to withdraw from any course.
 A grade of “W” will be recorded on the student’s transcript.
 Please be advised that ceasing to attend a class will be reported to the Records Office by your instructor.
 This will result in a grade of "F" and may affect your current financial aid award.
 Course withdrawals will not be processed after the last day to withdraw, noted in the academic calendar for each term/cycle.
 "F" grades are averaged into the GPA for all students.
 Any withdrawal may affect progress toward degree and future eligibility for financial aid.

 Administrative Action Forms are available for withdrawal after the 60% point of the semester/cycle as a result of extenuating circumstances.
-A student can obtain an Administrative Action Form from the MWCC Records Office.
+A student can obtain an Administrative Action Form in the Forms and Documents tab on iConnect.
 Documentation of the extenuating circumstances must be submitted with the form for this appeal to be reviewed.

 Withdrawal from the College